 The building envelope itself is a very complex system.
-Lack of airtight building envelope would eventually increase the demand of energy to “cool” the building.
+Lack of an airtight building envelope would eventually increase the demand of energy to “cool” the building.
 The leaky buildings are also prone to moisture intrusion.

 The enclosures are tested strictly in accordance with the required standards & specifications, of which the following are the most common: